American Bulldogs – Old Time Southern Bulldogs – Old Southern Whites

 APPEARANCE:

-The American Bulldog is one of the most variable of all modern breeds in terms of appearance.
-The breed ranges tremendously in size, build, head size and shape, muzzle length and shape, and coloration.
-There are two distinct lines of American Bulldog, the Scott/Standard/Performance Type and the Johnson/Bully/Classic type, but the two lines have been so heavily mixed that almost all breed members exhibit characteristics of both.
-In general, the Johnson type is larger, more stockily built, with a larger head and shorter muzzle, while the Scott type is smaller, more athletically built, with a smaller head and longer muzzle.
-Although many breed fanciers may dislike the comparison, Johnson Type American Bulldogs tend to look more like an English Bulldog and Scott Type American Bulldogs tend to look more like American Pit Bull Terriers.
+The American Bulldog is one of the most variable modern dog breeds in terms of appearance.
+The breed displays a wide range of size, build, head size and shape, muzzle length, shape, and coloration.
+There are two distinct lines of American Bulldog: the Scott/Standard/Performance Type and the Johnson/Bully/Classic Type.
+However, these two lines have been heavily mixed, and most breed members show characteristics of both.
+Generally, the Johnson Type is larger, more stockily built, with a broader head and shorter muzzle, while the Scott Type is smaller, more athletic, with a smaller head and longer muzzle.
+Although many breed fanciers dislike this comparison, the Johnson Type American Bulldog tends to resemble the English Bulldog, while the Scott Type has more similarities with the American Pit Bull Terrier.

-Regardless of type, the American Bulldog is a large to a very large dog.
+Regardless of type, the American Bulldog is a large to very large dog.
 On average, male American Bulldogs stand between 22 and 27 inches tall at the shoulder, and females stand between 20 and 25 inches.
-It is far from uncommon for individual dogs to be up to two inches taller or shorter than this, and not unheard of for the difference to be as much as four inches.
-Both varieties of American Bulldog are immensely powerful and tremendously muscular.
-The Johnson Type tends to be significantly bulkier than the Scott Type, but individual dogs range from being sturdy but lean to thick and tank-like.
-However, under no circumstances should one of these dogs appear overweight.
-The weight of the American Bulldog is heavily influenced by height, gender, build, and type and ranges more wildly than almost any other dog breed.
-Males usually weigh between 70 and 150 pounds, and females usually weigh between 60 and 120 pounds.
-The natural tail of American Bulldogs is long and whip-like.
-A sizable majority of owners keep the dog’s natural tail as is greatly preferred by most standards, although some choose to have it docked short.
+It is not uncommon for individual dogs to be up to two inches taller or shorter than this, and differences of up to four inches are not unheard of.
+Both types are powerful and muscular.
+The Johnson Type is generally bulkier than the Scott Type, but individual dogs range from sturdy yet lean to thick and tank-like.
+However, under no circumstances should any American Bulldog appear overweight.
+The weight of the American Bulldog is influenced by height, gender, build, and type, with males typically weighing between 70 and 150 pounds, and females between 60 and 120 pounds.
+The natural tail of the American Bulldog is long and whip-like.
+While the majority of owners keep the dog’s natural tail, some opt to have it docked short.

-The head and face are the primary differences between the two major types of American Bulldog.
-The heads of both varieties are very large and broad, but not nearly to the extent to the English Bulldog.
-The head is usually flat and quite square in Johnson Type Dog, but often slightly wedge-shaped in Scott Type dogs.
-The muzzle and head connect very abruptly to one another, at an almost right angle.
-The muzzle and top of the skull should both be straight and parallel each other.
-The major difference lies in the muzzle.
-Johnson Type dogs have a very short muzzle that is very reminiscent of the English Bulldog, approximately 25 to 30 % the length of the skull.
-Scott Type dogs have a considerably longer muzzle which is more similar to that of the American Pit Bull Terrier and should be approximately 30 to 40% the length of the skull.
+The head and face are the primary differences between the two types of American Bulldog.
+Both varieties have very large and broad heads, but not to the extent of the English Bulldog.
+The Johnson Type’s head is typically flat and square, while the Scott Type often has a slightly wedge-shaped head.
+The muzzle and head connect abruptly, almost at a right angle.
+Both the muzzle and the top of the skull should be straight and parallel.
+The major difference lies in the muzzle: the Johnson Type has a very short muzzle, resembling the English Bulldog, about 25 to 30% the length of the skull, while the Scott Type has a longer muzzle, similar to the American Pit Bull Terrier, approximately 30 to 40% the length of the skull.
 The lips of both varieties are thick and loose but not overly pendulous.
-Most American Bulldogs have a slight under bite which is seen as preferable, but an even bit is considered acceptable.
+Most American Bulldogs have a slight underbite, which is considered preferable, but an even bite is also acceptable.

 The coat of the American Bulldog is short, close, and varies from soft to prickly in texture.
-Ideally, the hair should be an inch or less in length.
+Ideally, the hair should be about an inch or less in length.
 American Bulldogs can come in any color and pattern except for solid black, solid blue, any color of merle, and tricolor (white with tan and black markings).
-All of these dogs must exhibit some white on their coats, at least 10% of total body area.
-Additionally, a solid black mask on the muzzle is a disqualification.
-In practice, most breeders and owners greatly favor dogs that are as white as possible, and most breed members are either heavily or entirely white.
-Occasionally, an American Bulldog will be born with improper coloration.
-Such dogs are either penalized or disqualified in the show ring and should not be bred, but otherwise make just as suitable working dogs and companion animals.
+All American Bulldogs must have some white on their coats, comprising at least 10% of their total body area.
+A solid black mask on the muzzle is a disqualification.
+In practice, most breeders and owners favor dogs with as much white as possible, and many breed members are either predominantly or entirely white.
+Occasionally, an American Bulldog may be born with improper coloration.
+Such dogs may be penalized or disqualified in the show ring and should not be bred, though they still make excellent working dogs and companion animals.

 TEMPERAMENT:

-American Bulldogs are highly protective, and most breed members are very suspicious of strangers.
-Proper socialization is absolutely vital for this breed, otherwise they may come to see any new person as a potential threat and develop aggression issues as a result.
-Once socialization is complete, most of these dogs will be polite with and tolerant of strangers but usually aloof and distrusting at the same time.
-This breed does often take a while to warm up to a new such as a spouse or roommate but will usually come around to form close friendships.
-American Bulldogs make excellent watchdogs as they are protective, alert, and territorial, and their appearance is more than enough to deter most potential wrongdoers.
-This breed also makes an excellent guard dog that will not allow any intruder to enter their territory unchallenged.
-Though this breed generally gives a very persuasive display to attempt to intimidate intruders, they are definitely willing to use force if they feel it necessary.
-Under no circumstances would one of these dogs tolerate physical harm coming to a family member, and this breed is completely fearless and absolutely relentless in their defense.
+American Bulldogs are highly protective and often suspicious of strangers.
+Proper socialization is vital for this breed; without it, they may perceive new people as threats and develop aggression issues.
+Once properly socialized, most American Bulldogs will be polite and tolerant of strangers but usually remain aloof and distrustful.
+They may take some time to warm up to new people, such as a spouse or roommate, but typically form close bonds once they do.
+American Bulldogs make excellent watchdogs due to their protective nature, alertness, and territorial instincts, and their appearance alone is often enough to deter potential wrongdoers.
+They also make excellent guard dogs, unwilling to let any intruder enter their territory unchallenged.
+Although they typically try to intimidate intruders, they are more than willing to use force if necessary.
+Under no circumstances would an American Bulldog tolerate harm coming to a family member; they are completely fearless and relentless in their defense.

 American Bulldogs generally do not do well with other animals.
-In particular, breed members of both sexes frequently display very high levels of dog aggression.
-These dogs suffer from all forms of dog aggression including territorial, possessiveness, dominance, prey-driven, and same-sex.
-If very carefully trained and socialized from a young age, most American Bulldogs will have fewer dog aggression issues, but some breed members are never trustworthy with other dogs.
-Most American Bulldogs do best as either an only dog or with a single member of the opposite sex.
-Owners do have to be aware that even the least dog aggressive American Bulldogs will almost certainly never back down from a confrontation that finds them.
-If anything, American Bulldogs are even more aggressive towards non-canine animals.
-This dog was bred to bite down hard on some of the most dangerous animals in the world and to never let go.
-The majority of breed members are highly prey driven and will pursue any creature that comes into view.
-If left alone in a backyard for any length of time, an American Bulldog will probably bring its owner home “presents” of dead animals ranging in size from cockroaches to raccoons.
-This breed does have a well-earned reputation as a cat killer, but most will not trouble individual cats that they were raised alongside (although strange or new pet cats would probably not be safe).
+Both male and female breed members often display high levels of dog aggression, including territorial, possessiveness, dominance, prey-driven, and same-sex aggression.
+With careful training and socialization from a young age, some American Bulldogs can be more accepting of other dogs, but some never become trustworthy around them.
+Most American Bulldogs do best as the only dog in the household or with a single dog of the opposite sex.
+Even the least aggressive American Bulldogs are unlikely to back down from a confrontation.
+The breed is even more aggressive toward non-canine animals.
+Originally bred to bite down hard on dangerous animals and never let go, most American Bulldogs are highly prey-driven and will pursue any creature they spot.
+If left alone in a yard, they may bring home “presents” ranging from insects to larger animals like raccoons.
+This breed has a reputation as a cat killer, though they typically don’t harm cats they were raised with, while strange or new cats may not be safe.

-American Bulldogs are extremely intelligent dogs, and many who own them swear that they are the smartest dogs that they have ever known.
-This intelligence can be greatly problematic as it is not unheard of for a 12-week old puppy to figure out how to open doors or jump on counters.
-It also means that this breed bores very, very quickly.
-Many of these dogs get bored so quickly that they become destructive minutes after their family leaves.
-American Bulldogs have such a great need for mental stimulation that they do best when provided a “job” such as hunting, competitive obedience, or regular games of Frisbee.
+American Bulldogs are extremely intelligent, and many owners swear they are the smartest dogs they’ve ever known.
+However, this intelligence can be problematic, as young puppies have been known to figure out how to open doors or jump onto counters.
+This breed gets bored very easily, often becoming destructive minutes after being left alone.
+American Bulldogs need plenty of mental stimulation, thriving with tasks such as hunting, competitive obedience, or games like Frisbee.

-This high intelligence combines with a strong working drive means that American Bulldogs are very trainable dogs.
-This breed excels at the highest levels of a number of canine sports such as schutzhund, competitive, and agility and is probably capable of learning any task at which a dog is capable other than those that require a total lack of dominance and defensiveness.
-It is commonly believed that the American Bulldog is one of the most trainable Molosser-type dogs.
-However, inexperienced owners will find this breed very difficult to train.
-American Bulldogs are usually very dominant and will absolutely not obey someone whom they believe is lower in the pack order than themselves.
-Owners who are unable to maintain a constant and firm position of dominance will probably find themselves with an out of control dog.
-This can create an awkward situation where the dog is completely obedient to one owner and entirely refuses to respond to another.
+Thanks to their high intelligence and strong work drive, American Bulldogs are highly trainable.
+This breed excels in canine sports such as schutzhund, competitive obedience, and agility and can learn almost any task except those requiring complete lack of dominance or defensiveness.
+The American Bulldog is often regarded as one of the most trainable Molosser-type dogs.
+However, inexperienced owners may find training challenging, as these dogs are typically dominant and will not obey someone they perceive as lower in the pack order.
+Owners must maintain firm dominance, or they may find themselves with an uncontrollable dog.
+This can result in a situation where the dog is obedient to one owner but refuses to listen to another.

-This breed is perhaps the most energetic and athletic of all Molossers, and is one of the few that is capable of performing hours of vigorous activity.
-Consequently, American Bulldogs have very high exercise requirements.
-This breed should get a minimum of between 45 minutes and an hour of vigorous physical activity every day, but would preferably get more.
-This breed tends to want to exercise in short spurts and will run around crazily for 15 minutes and then completely crash.
-An under exercised American Bulldog will almost certainly develop behavioral issues such as destructiveness, excessive barking, hyper activity, over excitability, nervousness, and aggression.
-Once an American Bulldog has gotten the exercise that it needs, this breed tends to be very relaxed in the home and will spend hours laying around.
+American Bulldogs are among the most energetic and athletic of all Molossers, capable of performing hours of vigorous activity.
+As a result, they have high exercise requirements.
+They should receive a minimum of 45 minutes to an hour of vigorous physical activity daily, but more is preferable.
+The breed tends to exercise in short bursts, running around energetically for 15 minutes before crashing.
+An under-exercised American Bulldog is likely to develop behavioral issues such as destructiveness, excessive barking, hyperactivity, nervousness, and aggression.
+Once they’ve gotten the exercise they need, American Bulldogs tend to relax at home, often spending hours lounging.

-Potential owners need to be aware that this breed is among the “doggiest” of all dogs and that they can be quite a handful.
-American Bulldogs love to dig in the dirt and will destroy a garden in moments.
-They will drop a tennis ball in your lap for hours, bark loudly, chase cars, knock over the trash can, SNORE , whip your legs with their tail, and have regular room-clearing episodes of flatulence.
-This breed makes an excellent companion for the right family, but is definitely not a refined and gentle aristocrat.
+Potential owners should be aware that American Bulldogs are among the “doggiest” of all dogs and can be quite a handful.
+They love to dig in the dirt and may destroy a garden in moments.
+They will drop a tennis ball in your lap for hours, bark loudly, chase cars, knock over trash cans, snore loudly, whip your legs with their tail, and regularly produce room-clearing flatulence.
+While this breed makes an excellent companion for the right family, it is definitely not a refined or gentle breed.

 GROOMING REQUIREMENTS:

 American Bulldogs have very low grooming requirements.
-This breed should never need to see a professional groomer, only a regular brushing is necessary.
-These dogs do shed, and many of them shed very, very heavily.
-Many breed members leave an avalanche of white hairs in their wake all year long and this dog would be a very poor choice for an allergy suffer or someone who simply hates the thought of cleaning up dog hair.
-The stiffer hair of some American Bulldogs resiliently clings to fabric even after vacuuming and can even stick in a foot like a splinter.
+This breed typically does not need to see a professional groomer, with only regular brushing being necessary.
+They do shed, and many American Bulldogs shed heavily.
+Many breed members leave an avalanche of white hairs behind all year long, making them a poor choice for allergy sufferers or anyone who dislikes cleaning up dog hair.
+The stiffer hair of some American Bulldogs can cling to fabric even after vacuuming and may stick to the skin like a splinter.

 HEALTH ISSUES:

-Because there are so many different American Bulldog registries, it has proven nearly impossible to conduct accurate health SURVEYS on the breed.
-As a result it is difficult to make any generalizations about the breed’s health.
-Most sources seem to believe that the breed is in relatively good health compared to other Molosser breeds.
-However, due to lack of testing and genetic screening by many American Bulldog breeders, hip dysplasia has become a major problem in the breed.
-It is impossible to know what percentage of American Bulldogs suffers from this condition although it is probably quite high.
+Due to the many different American Bulldog registries, conducting accurate health surveys on the breed has proven nearly impossible.
+As a result, it is difficult to make generalizations about the breed’s health.
+Most sources suggest that the breed is generally in good health compared to other Molosser breeds.
+However, due to a lack of testing and genetic screening by many American Bulldog breeders, hip dysplasia has become a significant problem within the breed.
+It is difficult to determine the exact percentage of American Bulldogs affected by this condition, though it is likely quite high.

-Hip dysplasia is caused by a malformation of the hip joint which prevents the leg bone and hip from connecting properly.
-Overtime, this problem causes discomfort, pain, ARTHRITIS , difficulty moving, and sometimes even lameness.
-Although hip dysplasia is genetically inherited, the timing and severity of its onset can be impacted by environmental factors.
-There is no commonly accepted cure for hip dysplasia, but there are a number of treatments available for it symptoms.
+Hip dysplasia is caused by a malformation of the hip joint, which prevents the leg bone and hip from connecting properly.
+Over time, this condition causes discomfort, pain, arthritis, difficulty moving, and sometimes even lameness.
+While hip dysplasia is genetically inherited, environmental factors can influence its onset and severity.
+Although there is no widely accepted cure for hip dysplasia, there are several treatments available to manage its symptoms.
 As most of these treatments are lifelong and expensive, they can become burdensome.
-There are several screening tests available for hip dysplasia, and responsible breeder are beginning to use them to attempt to reduce the condition’s prevalence.
+Several screening tests for hip dysplasia are available, and responsible breeders are beginning to use them to help reduce the condition’s prevalence.

-A full list of health problems to which the American Bulldog is believed to be susceptible would have to include:
+A list of health problems to which the American Bulldog may be susceptible includes:

 • Hip Dysplasia